Elite Kilimanjaro Mountain Guides

 Wilderness First Responders

-Our guides not only know the mountain, they know how to keep you safe on your trek to the top.
+Your guides not only know the mountain, they have extensive wilderness and mountain training in order to provide a safer trekking experience.
 All head guides are certified Wilderness First Responders.

 That’s more than just first aid, or a company’s personal training program.
 It’s an internationally recognized certification that means they’ve received extensive medical training, can recognize and treat everything from the first signs of altitude sickness to a fractured limb or spinal cord injury, can dispense life-saving medications, and know how to plan and execute a high-altitude evacuation if necessary.

 Getting a WFR certification is expensive and time-consuming, which is why so few other companies put their guides through this rigorous—and potentially life-saving—course of training.

 But that’s not all that sets your Kili guides apart.
-All Thomson’s guides:
+All your mountain guides: